paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-045-congressional-pay-and-benefits.md

 Certain functions of Clerk of House of Representatives transferred to Director of Non-legislative and Financial Services by section 7 of House Resolution No. 423, One Hundred Second Congress, Apr.
 9, 1992.
 Director of Non-legislative and Financial Services replaced by Chief Administrative Officer of House of Representatives by House Resolution No. 6, One Hundred Fourth Congress, Jan.
 4, 1995.

+#### Inapplicability of Section to Certain Employees
+This section not to apply, on or after Oct.
+1, 1983, to any individual whose pay is disbursed by the Secretary of the Senate except for individuals entitled to longevity compensation prior to Oct.
+1, 1983, on the basis of service performed prior to such date, see [section 4509 of this title](./chapter-045-congressional-pay-and-benefits.md#section-4509).

 <a id="section-4508"></a>
 ## § 4508.
 Longevity compensation for telephone operators on United States telephone exchange and members of Capitol Police paid by Chief Administrative Officer of House

-The provisions of subsections (a) and (b) of [section 4507 of this title](./chapter-045-congressional-pay-and-benefits.md#section-4507) (as amended by section 110 of Pub.
+The provisions of subsections (a) and (b) of section 4507 11 See Inapplicability of Section 4507 to Certain Employees note below. of this title (as amended by section 110 of Pub.
 L. 95–391), shall apply to telephone operators (including the chief operator and assistant chief operators) on the United States Capitol telephone exchange and members of the Capitol Police whose compensation is disbursed by the Chief Administrative Officer of the House of Representatives in the same manner and to the same extent as such provisions apply to individuals whose compensation is disbursed by the Secretary of the Senate.
 For purposes of so applying such subsections, creditable service shall include service performed as an employee of the United States Capitol telephone exchange or a member of the Capitol Police whether compensation therefor is disbursed by the Chief Administrative Officer of the House of Representatives or the Secretary of the Senate.

 ### Statutory Notes

-#### Inapplicability of Section to Certain Employees On and After October 1, 1983
-[Section 4507 of this title](./chapter-045-congressional-pay-and-benefits.md#section-4507), referred to in text, not to apply, on or after Oct.
-1, 1983, to any individual whose pay is disbursed by the Secretary of the Senate except for individuals entitled to longevity compensation prior to Oct.
-1, 1983, on the basis of service performed prior to such date, see [section 4509 of this title](./chapter-045-congressional-pay-and-benefits.md#section-4509).

 #### Codification
 Section was formerly classified to [section 60j–2 of this title](./chapter-004-officers-and-employees-of-senate-and-house-of-representatives.md#section-60j-2) prior to editorial reclassification and renumbering as this section.